MRD Testing - An Insight

 There is no severe side effect of MRD testing.
 A person may feel discomfort by drawing a blood or bone marrow sample for the MRD test in a few instances.
 A person should consult the doctor immediately and ask whether pain medication is available.

-Is MRD testing Done More than Once?
+Is MRD testing Done More Than Once?

 The doctor and patient decide whether more than one MRD test is required.
 For example, a positive MRD result might indicate that a person should begin additional treatment.
 A follow-up MRD test might be advised to see if the new treatment is effective.
-If the doctor recommends repeat testing, the blood or bone marrow should be sent to the same lab that handled the previous MRD tests.
-Using the same lab will give the patient and doctor's team accurate comparisons about the MRD status.
+If the doctor recommends repeat testing, the blood or bone marrow should be sent to the same laboratory that handled the previous MRD tests.
+Using the same laboratory will give the patient and doctor's team accurate comparisons about the MRD status.

 Conclusion:

-Source Article IclonSourcesSource Article Arrow
+Source Article Iclon Sources Source Article Arrow

 Ask your health query to a doctor online